zenna/Lens.jl/README.md

 ## Enabling and Disabling Filters

-If you want to temporarily disable all the filters and render all your lenses ineffective use `disable_all_filters!()`.
-To re-enable them all use `enable_all_filters!()`.
-These can be convenient for example if you want dynamically switch between filters which are printing information to the screen.
+If you want to temporarily disable all the listeners and render all your lenses ineffective use `disable_all_listeners!()`.
+To re-enable them all use `enable_all_listeners!()`.
+These can be convenient for example if you want dynamically switch between listeners which are printing information to the screen.

-For more fine grained control use enable `enable_filter!(watch_name::Symbol, filter_name::Symbol)` which enables the lens with name `watch_name` propagating to the filter with name `filter_name`.
-Unsurprisingly, these is also `disable_filter!`.
+For more fine grained control use enable `enable_listener!(watch_name::Symbol, listener_name::Symbol)` which enables the lens with name `watch_name` propagating to the listener with name `listener_name`.
+Unsurprisingly, these is also `disable_listener!`.

-For more permanent effect there is `delete_filter!` and `clear_all_filters!`, which are just like above but not temporary.
+For more permanent effect there is `delete_listener!` and `clear_all_listeners!`, which are just like above but not temporary.